 The Chief Instructor's Message

-Welcome to the 47th class of the Israel National Defense College,
+Welcome to the 48th class of the Israel National Defense College!

 The upcoming academic year is intended to provide you the extensive knowledge of the components of national security, on both the global and Israeli level.
 Much thought has been invested in the preparing of a rich and diverse study program, while maintaining a certain level of flexibility.
 This will allow us to take advantage of opportunities to learn and discuss from the evolving changing reality, and to ensure the academic year will remain relevant throughout the year.